Skip to main content

 Connection: Gmail API / Outlook API

-Swipe gestures are fast and customizable.
 Split Inbox sorts email into custom buckets.
 Snippets (text expansion) save time on repetitive replies.
 Read statuses tell you when recipients opened your email.
+The Gmail API connection means labels and search operators work properly.
+We covered more Superhuman alternatives if the workflow appeals but not the price.

 7. Canary Mail: Best for Privacy